DependencyInjection-2nd-edition/codesamples/README.md

 ## Required components

-All solutions are built using Visual Studio 2017 on .NET Core, although you should be able to use the solutions with Visual Studio Code on Mac and Linux as well.
+All solutions are built using Visual Studio 2017 on .NET Core, although you should be able to use the solutions with Visual Studio 2019 and Visual Studio Code on Mac and Linux as well.

 Some of the solutions themselves use various open source DI Containers to compile and run:
 - Autofac: https://autofac.org